An Introduction to sexual assault and related offenses.

 Finally, another hidden, but terrible consequence of a conviction for most sex offenses is that most of these offenses are ineligible for sealing - regardless of the passage of time.
 That means that, no matter how much of an exemplary life you lead, your criminal record will always show you are a convicted sex offender.

 If you would like relief from sex offender classification, please feel free to reach out to us.
 Much of the sex offender classification criteria are based on myths and misinformation.
 We have successfully reduced our clients' previous classification levels, allowing them to resume a normal life.
+For an example of one of these petitions, click here.

 For an article describing the dangers of suggestive questioning of minors, see Goleman, Daniel.
 Studies Reveal Suggestibility Of Very Young as Witnesses (New York Times, June 11, 1993), available here.